toto-thi/personal-website/README.md

 V1.

-My first personal website, I think it's a good start for me even though the UX/UI is not designed by me I can still make it work (almost) in a different tech stack!!
-Hopefully there will be an update soon in the future.
+My first personal website, I think it's a good start for me, even though the UX/UI is not designed by me, I can still make it work (almost) in a different tech stack!!
+Hopefully, there will be an update soon.

 ## Getting started